devopsenggineer/hello-world/README.md

 Simple Maven Project Jenkins CICD DEMO

-Steps to trigger CI-CD maven job and deploy artifact into tomcat server.
+Steps to trigger CI-CD maven job and deploy artifact into tomcat server using Jenkins "Deploy to container Plugin" plugin.

 1. Install jenkins server on any platform like say docker